nathaniel-the-dev/Bawlplatt-studios/README.md

 ## About

-Bawlplatt Studios is a music rehearsal studio based in Kingston, Jamaica.
-The owners have been using the traditional method of booking sessions (using pen and paper) and are looking for a more modern and efficient way to manage the booking process.
+Bawlplatt Studios is a music rehearsal studio based in urban Jamaica.
+The owners have been using the traditional method of booking sessions (pen and paper) and are looking for a more modern and efficient way to manage the booking process.

 ## Features